awarahim/Sound-Mask-Volume-Modulation-10s-testing/README.md

 2. 1 set of speaker with 3.5mm audio jack
 3. Raspberry Pi 4B+

-Successed in looping the sound
+Successed in looping the sound. refered: https://stackoverflow.com/questions/47513950/how-to-loop-play-an-audio-with-pyaudio (first solution)

 01/12/2022
 Problem: Volume changing does not happen.
 System volume changed but not the output of the speaker